 Step 8 — Peel the charred skin off the roasted poblanos, remove the stems and seeds.
 Roughly chop the roasted chiles.
 Set aside 4 peppers with the 6 cobs' kernels in one bowl and 2 peppers with the 2 cobs' kernels in the other.

 Step 9 — In a heavy bottom pan, dutch oven, enameled french oven or large soup pot, fry the diced bacon over medium high heat.
-Once cooked, drain the renderings, reserving 2 tbsp (or if not using, add olive oil) and turn heat on to medium high.
+Once cooked, drain the renderings, reserving 2 tablespoon (or if not using, add olive oil) and turn heat on to medium high.
 Add the onions, carrots, celery, and garlic; cook for 3-4 minutes until they begin to color and soften.

 Step 10 — Add potatoes, chopped poblano peppers, and corn kernels, stirring it well to fully incorporate with the other items in the dutch oven.
 The corn kernels may be stuck together but as they cook and the chowder is stirred, they will separate.
 Cook for about a minute.